Table of Contents

 To create this dish, you’ll need a few pantry staples and fresh ingredients:

-- Kimchi (½ cup) – Chopped into bite-sized pieces with some juice reserved.
+- Kimchi (½ cup) – Chopped into bite-sized pieces.
+The deeper the fermentation, the bolder the flavor.

-- Gochujang (1 tablespoon) – Optional, but adds a deep, smoky spice.
+- Gochujang (1 tablespoon) – Optional, but it deepens the spice with a smoky sweetness.

-- Soy sauce (1 tablespoon) – Enhances the umami richness.
+- Soy sauce (1 tablespoon) – Enhances umami and ties flavors together.

-- Egg (1) – Fried separately or scrambled into the rice.
+- Egg (1) – Either fried with a runny yolk or scrambled directly into the rice.

-- Protein of choice (½ cup) – Tofu, chicken, or bacon for added texture.
+- Protein of choice (½ cup) – Tofu for a vegetarian touch, or bacon, chicken, or shrimp for a meaty boost.

-- Scallions (2 stalks) – Chopped for a fresh finish.
+- Scallions (2 stalks) – Chopped fresh for brightness.

-- Sesame seeds (1 teaspoon) – A final garnish for crunch.
+- Sesame seeds (1 teaspoon) – For a crunchy finish.

 Step-by-Step Guide to Making Kimchi Fried Rice